 Mr. Holthaus serves as the Lead Independent Director of WillScot Mobile Mini.
 He served as Non-Executive Chairman of WillScot Corp. from November 2017 until the Merger Date and is the former Non-Executive Chairman of Algeco Scotsman Global S.á.r.l.
 (April 2010-November 2017).
 Prior to November 2007, Mr. Holthaus served as Executive Chairman and CEO of Algeco Scotsman and as Executive Chairman, President and CEO of Williams Scotsman International Inc. ("WSII") prior to its acquisition by Algeco Scotsman in 2007.
 Mr. Holthaus is Non-Executive Chairman of FTI Consulting and the Board of the Baltimore Life Companies.
 He is also a Director of Nesco Holdings, Inc. Mr. Holthaus is a graduate of Loyola University Maryland.

-- FTI Consulting, Inc.
+Other Public Company Directorships in the Last 5

-- BakerCorp International, Inc. (former)
+Years

-- Neff Corporation (former)
+FTI Consulting, Inc.

-- NESCO Holdings
+BakerCorp International, Inc. (former)

-- Audit Committee
+Neff Corporation (former)

-- Related Party Transactions Committee
+NESCO Holdings

-- Governance Committee Chair
+- Audit Committee - Related Party Transactions Committee